 A regional growth strategy (RGS) is a voluntary consensus-based regional land use planning policy document coordinated by a regional district for its member municipalities.
-It is developed collaboratively between local governments, with engagement of the province, other public bodies, the public, business and other community stakeholders, and addresses regional issues such as transportation, economic development, housing needs and settlement patterns.
+It is developed collaboratively between local governments, with engagement of the province, First Nations, other public bodies, the public, business and community stakeholders, and addresses regional issues such as transportation, economic development, housing needs and settlement patterns.
 A regional growth strategy is initiated, developed, adopted, and implemented by the regional district in partnership and with the acceptance of all the municipalities and adjacent regional districts.

 An RGS provides long-range sustainability planning direction for regional districts and municipal official community plans (OCPs) within regional districts and provides a platform for discussion related to the integration of provincial programs.

 The regional growth strategies legislation identifies provincial goals which encourage an integrated sustainability perspective.
 A main objective is to avoid urban sprawl which is consistent with local government action on climate change.

 Section 428(2) of the Local Government Act sets out a comprehensive list of goal to which an RGS should work toward: